HCAHPS: Patients' Perspectives of Care Survey

 Hospitals implement HCAHPS under the auspices of the Hospital Quality Alliance (HQA), a private/public partnership that includes major hospital and medical associations, consumer groups, measurement and accrediting bodies, government, and other groups that share an interest in improving hospital quality.
 The HQA has endorsed HCAHPS.

 The Patient Protection and Affordable Care Act of 2010 (P.L.
-111-148) includes HCAHPS among the measures to be used to calculate value-based incentive payments in the Hospital Value-Based Purchasing program, beginning with discharges in October 2012.
+111-148) included HCAHPS among the measures to be used to calculate value-based incentive payments in the Hospital Value-Based Purchasing program, beginning with discharges in October 2012.

 HCAHPS and Public Reporting